CORRECTED-Obamacare 1.0: States brace for Web barrage when reform goes live

 “I had no choice but to be extremely conservative” in estimates of how many simultaneous users Cover Oregon has to be prepared for, Karjala said.
 “Building capacity is the only way to avoid the spinning hourglass or the site freezing, so in our performance testing we’re seeing what happens if the whole U.S. population came to Cover Oregon to check it out.”

 This summer, state exchanges will test their ability to communicate with the federal data hub, whose security frameworks and connectivity protocols are still works in progress.
-But whether Obamacare 1.0 flies won’t be known until the new health plans take effect on Jan.
-1. Robert Laszewski, president of Health Policy and Strategy Associates Inc, a consulting firm, said he wouldn’t be surprised if some patients showing up at doctors’ offices next year with Obamacare policies are told their insurers never heard of them.
-(Additional reporting by Caroline Humer; Editing by Michele Gershberg and Prudence Crowther)
+But whether Obamacare 1.0 flies won’t be known until the new health plans take effect on January 1.
+Robert Laszewski, president of Health Policy and Strategy Associates Inc, a consulting firm, said he wouldn’t be surprised if some patients showing up at doctors’ offices next year with Obamacare policies are told their insurers never heard of them.

+The story was corrected to change the title in the sixth paragraph from chief executive to president

+Additional reporting by Caroline Humer; Editing by Michele Gershberg and Prudence Crowther